-- 1. A configuration block in the central part of the window, organized by 'tab': - Basic Basic gimbal stabilization settings.
-Adjusting these settings is usually adequate to achieve good camera stabilization. - Advanced More precise tuning options. - RC settings to control the gimbal roll/pitch/yaw orientation with RC inputs. - Service Specify the behavior of the MENU button (located on the controller board or mounted externally) and tune the battery monitoring service. - Follow settings related to special mode of the camera control when it follows the frame. - Monitoring real-time sensor data monitoring.
+- 1. A configuration block in the central part of the window, organized by 'tab': - Stabilization settings related to stabilization algorithms, like PID gains, filters. - Hardware Parameters related to hardware configuration of a system: motor configuration, motor outputs, power level, IMU sensor position and calibrations and so on. - RC Settings settings to control the gimbal roll/pitch/yaw orientation with RC inputs. - Service service functions like menu button assignment, working positions and behavior at startup, battery monitoring, sound. - Follow mode settings related to special mode of the camera control when it follows the frame. - Monitoring real-time sensor data monitoring.
 This screen is extremely helpful in tuning your gimbal performance.
-Firmware Update Firmware and GUI software versions and update options. - Upgrade lets you to check the version of firmware and upgrade if necessary.
+Firmware Update - Firmware and GUI software versions and update options. - Upgrade lets you to check the version of firmware and upgrade if necessary.

-- Filters settings to setup digital filters for PID controller. - Adj.vars you can change many system parameters on-the-fly by remote controller or joystick - Analyze system analysis tool - Scripting you can write user scenarios, load to EEPROM and execute by remote command. - 2.
+- Adjustable variables you can change many system parameters on-the-fly by remote controller or joystick - Analyze tool that helps to fine tune system performance by scanning its frequency response. - Scripting you can write user scenarios, load to EEPROM and execute by remote command. - Encoders if gimbal is equipped by encoders, all parameters and calibrations are set there. - 2.
 Connection COM-port selection and connection status. - 3.
 Profile Profile selection, loading, re-naming, and saving. - 4.
-Control Panel graphic visualization of gimbal orientation angles in three axes. - Black arrows are displaying the angles, blue arrows are a 10x time magnification to provide higher precision.
+Gauge Panel graphic visualization of gimbal orientation angles in three axes. - Black arrows are displaying the angles, blue arrows are a 10x time magnification to provide higher precision.
 Red marks show target angles that gimbal should keep. - Thin blue lines shows the maximum (peak) deflection from the central, neutral point. - Blue digits show peak deflection amplitude.
 Using these numbers, stabilization quality can be estimated. - Vertical red bars to the right of the scales show actual power level from 0 to 100%. - Gray arrows shows the angle of a stator of each motor, if known. - 5.
 READ, WRITE buttons are used to transfer setting from/to board. - 6.
 MOTORS ON/OFF button is used to toggle motors state. - 7.
 At the bottom of the screen, tips, status or error messages (in red color) are displayed .
 Overall cycle time and I2C error count is also displayed. - 8.
 Battery voltage indicator with warning sector.